Skip to Content

 The view from the ventilation grate when I stuck my phone camera through the slats.

-Below, is an arrow pointing to the ventilation vent I’m peeking out of in the photos above.
+The green arrow below points to the ventilation vent I’m peeking out of in the photos above.

 Hoover Dam face with a green arrow pointing to the ventilation shaft I was peeking out of